-Join Joseph "PhotoJoseph" Linaschke for an in-depth discussion in this video Using image masks, part of Up and Running with iBooks Author.
+Join Joseph "PhotoJoseph" Linaschke for an in-depth discussion in this video Using image masks, part of Learning iBooks Author.

 Once you've added an image into your iBooks Author document, you may find that you want to Crop it.
 Cropping in iBooks Author is done by something called Masking.
 You can size the image however you like, and then while it's selected, go to the Format menu and choose Image > Mask.
 By default it creates a simple box around the image that you can then re-size and scale on position however you like.
 Click and drag in the image to move it around.
 You can also zoom into the image with this slider here.